quangnh89/ida-mcp-server-plugin/README.md

 - Define/undefine functions
 - Get various data types (dword, word, byte, qword, float, double, string)
 - Get all strings in the binary file
+- Get the length of the instruction at the specified address

 ## Installation